-The HOK-designed building evokes the Pacific Northwest and the joy of flight, and is expected to become North America’s first airport terminal building to achieve Silver certification through the USGBC’s LEED v4 for Building Design and Construction.
+The HOK-designed building evokes the Pacific Northwest and the joy of flight, and is expected to become the first airport terminal building in the United States to achieve Silver certification through the USGBC’s LEED v4 for Building Design and Construction.

 The new two-story Annex to Concourse D has opened at the north end of Seattle-Tacoma International Airport’s main terminal.
 An integrated design-build team including the Port of Seattle; HOK as lead architect, landscape architect, interior designer and sustainability coordinator; and The Walsh Group as design-builder developed the Annex to relieve congestion and improve the experience of passengers during peak periods.